Pradeep-joon/Gapshup-chat/README.md

-# Gapshup-chat
+# Gapshup-chat-Application using #Java-Swing and  #SocketProgramming
 The above chat application is a Java-based program that enables real-time communication between users.
 Built using Swing, it offers a clean and intuitive interface.
 Users can send and receive messages instantly, with timestamps displayed for each message.
 The application also include Leveraging Java's socket programming and much more.
 It's a versatile and user-friendly solution for anyone looking to enhance their communication and collaboration capabilities.

-#The Gapshup chat application can be enhanced with additional features to further improve the user experience and functionality.
+The Gapshup chat application can be enhanced with additional features to further improve the user experience and functionality.
 Here are a few possible features that could be added:

 1. Emoticons and Stickers: Integrate a library of emoticons and stickers that users can select and send within the chat.
 This adds a fun and expressive element to the conversations.